Help, I Have Possums In My Roof and They’re Driving Me Mad!

 How Do You Remove a Possum From Inside Your Roof?

 If you know you have a possum already living in your roof, it’s important that you get a licenced possum catcher to help you remove it humanely.
 Possums are native animals to Australia and they are protected which means you are not permitted to bait them and only licenced possum catchers are permitted to trap them.
 There are also specific rules governing where they are permitted to be released.

 A good licenced possum catcher will be able to assist you with removing the possums, finding and repairing possum entry points into your roof space and even installing possum boxes on your trees to provide them with a comfortable and safe alternative to your roof.

 We hope this information has been helpful.
-If you live in the Eastern Suburbs of Melbourne, and you would like us to install an overhead cable possum guard for you, get in contact with us today and we’ll be happy to arrange this for you.
+If you live in and around Melbourne, and you would like us to install an overhead cable possum guard for you, you can check out our pricing here, or get in contact with us today and we’ll be happy to arrange this for you.